Calling All Artists!

 Artwork Guidelines:

-• On the back of artwork or a separate attached form, Include student name, grade, school, school district, and parent or teacher email (if applicable).
-We will need to contact winning artist’s family as well as art teachers and principals to invite them to the awards ceremony.
+Submissions must include student name, grade, school, school district, and parent email (if applicable).
+We will need to contact winning artist’s family to invite them to the awards ceremony.

 Evaluation Criteria: